|Function / Data member

 |void rlogon(Lda_Def* lda);|| Logs

-on / connect to / attach to the primary database connection,
+on / connects to / attaches to the primary database

 only, and it helps to make transition from the legacy